hugolima/mytextnote-site/README.md

 [MyTextNote.com](http://mytextnote.com)
 ---------------------------------------

-This is a project aimed to be kind of a lab on the Node.js web development.
+This is kind of a lab project of node web development.

 It is quite simple, mainly used by myself.
 I made it especially for fun and training!!!